-The source of the River Thame is in brooks just north of Aylesbury, from where it curls around the western edge of the town before flowing roughly south-west, into Oxfordshire and on to its confluence with the River Thames just below Dorchester-on-Thames.
+Rising in tiny headwaters to the east of Aylesbury the Thame then curls around the western edge of the town before flowing roughly south-west, into Oxfordshire past Thame and Wheatley and on to its confluence with the River Thames just below Dorchester-on-Thames.

 There are multiple conservation organisations that work within the catchment, but very few focus on the river itself.